 Students who become too ill to remain in class report to the Main Office.
 The parents/guardians will be called.
-Students are urged not to text parents from the classroom.
+As a matter of safety, students are urged not to text or call parents on their own.
 Parents'/guardians' work phone numbers should also be on file in the school office.